mackelec/SerialDataLink/README.md

 | `setHeaderChar` | `char header` | Sets the character used to denote the start of a packet. |
 | `setEOTChar` | `char eot` | Sets the character used to denote the end of a packet. |

-## Contributing

-Contributions to the `SerialDataLink` library are welcome.
-Please follow the standard GitHub pull request workflow.
-Ensure your code adheres to the existing style and all tests pass.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## License
-This project is licensed under the MIT License.